PhilipYip1988/python-tutorials/001_install/readme.md

 # Installation

 In this set of tutorials we will use Mambaconda to create a new Python environment and install the latest version of the Spyder and JupyterLab IDE from the ```conda-forge``` channel, its dependencies and the most commonly used datascience libraries.
-Installation instructions are available for Windows and Ubuntu Linux:
+Installation instructions are available for Windows and Ubuntu Linux (for Mac follow the Ubuntu Linux Instructions):

 [Mambaforge Install on Windows](./001_windows_install/)

 [Mambaforge Install on Ubuntu](./002_ubuntu_install/)

-Installation and use of Mambaforge on a Mac is more or less identical to installation on Ubuntu Linux.